DC electric field driven discretization of single-particle excitation spectra in a Mott insulator: Introduction

 Beyond semiconductor cases, another important question concerns the behavior of strongly correlated systems, where quantum many-body effects are intrinsic, under an electric field.
-In Mott insulators, interacting electrons created a finite energy gap.
-Previous studies employing nonequilibrium Green's function have clarified that the Wannier-Stark effect can manifest as a discretized density of states (DOS) \cite{Tsuji2008PRB, Eckstein2011PRL, Neumayer2015PRB} and relating to it the dielectric breakdown under a strong electric field has been discussed \cite{Aron2012PRB, Eckstein2013JPCS, Lee2014PRB, Murakami2018PRB}.
-Note that there are also discussions on the mechanism of dielectric breakdown by exact manners such as the Bethe anzats and/or the density-matrix renormalization group \cite{Oka2003PRB, Oka2010PRB, Kirino2010JPSJ, Oka2012PRB}.
-From the perspective of statistical physics, the similarity between the localization of interacting systems under a tilted potential and many-body localization has recently been highlighted \cite{Schulz2019PRL, Nieuwenburg2019PNAS, Scherg2019NC} and attracted considerable attentions.
+In Mott insulators, interacting electrons yield a finite energy gap.
+Previous studies employing the nonequilibrium Green's function have clarified that the Wannier-Stark effect can manifest as a discretized density of states (DOS) \cite{Joura2008PRL, Tsuji2008PRB, Eckstein2011PRL, Neumayer2015PRB} and relating to it the dielectric breakdown under a strong electric field has been discussed \cite{Aron2012PRB, Eckstein2013JPCS, Lee2014PRB, Murakami2018PRB}.
+Note that there are also discussions on the mechanism of dielectric breakdown by exact manners such as the Bethe ansatz and/or the density-matrix renormalization group \cite{Oka2003PRB, Oka2005PRL, Oka2010PRB, Eckstein2010PRL, Kirino2010JPSJ, Oka2012PRB}.
+From the perspective of statistical physics, the similarity between the localization of interacting systems under a tilted potential and many-body localization has recently been highlighted \cite{Schulz2019PRL, Nieuwenburg2019PNAS, Scherg2019NC} and attracted considerable attention.

 In this study, we focus on the single-particle excitation spectra of the half-filled one-dimensional Hubbard model, a representative model of strongly correlated systems, under the influence of a dc electric field.
-Most previous studies employ dynamical mean-field theory to address electron correlation effects in the excitation spectra, and therefore do not use the exact wave function.
-By utilizing the infinite time-evolving block decimation (iTEBD) \cite{Vidal2007PRL, Orus2008PRB}, we can represent the time evolutions of an almost exact wave function.
-Previously, we have investigated the Wannier-Stark ladder by using iTEBD \cite{Udono2023PRB}, which demonstrates the usefulness of this method for this purpose.
+Most previous studies employ dynamical mean-field theory to address electron correlation effects in the excitation spectra.
+By utilizing the infinite time-evolving block decimation (iTEBD) method \cite{Vidal2007PRL, Orus2008PRB}, we can represent a time evolution of a quantum state in the thermodynamic limit in an unbiased manner.
+Previously, we have investigated the Wannier-Stark ladder (WSL) appearing in the spectra of optical conductivity by using iTEBD \cite{Udono2023PRB}, which demonstrates the usefulness of this method for this purpose.